With the world becoming more cluttered and complex, many people opt for simpler lifestyles and smaller homes.

 Maryland

 This state does acknowledge tiny houses and classifies them as RVs.
-A few areas may allow tiny dwellings; however, the zoning laws in suburban and urban areas are quite strict.
+A few areas may allow tiny dwellings; however, the zoning laws in suburban and urban areas are pretty strict.

 -